mbossenbroek/simple-time/README.md

 ### Let's do some math

-With simple-time, you can add `datetime`s and `timespan`s together just as you would with numbers.
+With simple-time, you can add datetimes and timespans together just as you would with numbers.
 Add a `timespan` to a `datetime` and you get another `datetime`.
 Subtract a `datetime` from another `datetime` and you get a `timespan` representing the duration between them.

 ``` clj
 ; Allowed combinations